TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

  - Research Face Blurring Using AWS Rekognition
  - Research Solutions Regarding S3 File Upload
  - Research Deployment Solutions in Regards to Other App Configurations
+ - Fix Authentication and Establish a way for Components to dynamically updated with state changes.
+ - Update consistency of design with User Auth pages.

 ## Accomplishments